-At the end of the approved leave, a physician's certification of ability to return to work must be submitted to HR.
+At the end of the approved leave, a physician's certification of ability to return to work must be submitted to Department of Human Resources.
 Any unused sick bank benefits are automatically returned to the Bank.

 Integration with Long-Term Disability: